-Irline François, Associate Professor: Women, Gender, and Sexuality Studies
+Irline François, Associate Professor, Women, Gender & Sexuality Studies

-Africana Studies minors at Goucher have the opportunity to engage with Africa and its diaspora through the college's extensive study abroad opportunities.
-Below are just a handful of study abroad programs that Africana Studies students can participate in as a Goucher student:
+Africana studies students at Goucher have the opportunity to engage with Africa and its diaspora through the college's extensive study abroad opportunities.
+Below are just a handful of study abroad programs that Africana studies students can participate in as a Goucher student: